orbitinghail/graft/DESIGN.md

 The Index is a map from `(Volume ID, Offset)` to the Page offset in the file.

 ## Segment Cache
-The PageStore must cache recently read Segments in order to minimize round trips to Object Storage and improve performance.
+The Pagestore must cache recently read Segments in order to minimize round trips to Object Storage and improve performance.
 The disk cache should have a configurable target max size, and remove the least recently accessed Segment to reclaim space.

 In addition, we should have a memory based cache.
 One option is to read all of the Segment indexes into memory, and leave page caching up to the kernel.
 Research needs to be done on if this approach is feasible given the planned compute sizes.

 ## API

 **`read_pages(Volume ID, LSN, offsets)`**
-First, updates our segment index if we haven't seen this Volume ID/LSN before by querying the MetaStore for new Segments.
+First, updates our segment index if we haven't seen this Volume ID/LSN before by querying the Metastore for new Segments.

 Then selects a list of Segment candidates by querying the Segment index for all Segments that contain LSN's up to the target LSN for the specific Volume ID and overlaps with the requested offsets.

 Finally, queries the index of each matching Segment, which may require downloading and caching the Segment from Object Storage.
 As the node finds the most recent matching LSN for each offset, some of the Segment candidates may be skippable (if they no longer overlap with outstanding offsets).
 Pages are sent back to the client as they are found in a stream.
 Each page is prefixed with a header containing it's offset and length.

-If the PageStore encounters missing Segments, it must update the Segment index.
+If the Pagestore encounters missing Segments, it must update the Segment index.
 It's possible that the client is querying a LSN which is older than the oldest checkpoint in which case we will fail the request.

 > Important: Segments with overlapping offset and version ranges must be iterated in an order determined by the metastore.
 This is to handle the case that a single transaction wrote the same offset multiple times at the same LSN.